floracharbo/MARL_local_electricity/README.md

 - aggregated into a single action.
 This reduces the state space for implementation with Q-learning.
 - disaggregated into the heating, EV charging, and household load flexibility action variables.
 This yields better performance using FACMAC.

-Rewards can be defined as:
+Rewards for independent learners can be defined as:
 - Total reward.
 The instantaneous total system reward is used to update the Q-table for all agents.
 - Marginal reward.
 The difference in total instant rewards between that if agent selects the greedy action and that if it selects the default action is used
 - Advantage reward.
 The post difference between values when performs the greedy and the default action is used.
 - Count.
 The Q-table stores the number of times each state–action pair is selected by the optimiser.

 Energy prices follow historical Octopus's agile tariff.